dps923/winter2020/graded-work/assign4-professor.md

 This is a BIG data source.
 Thousands of food and nutrient items.

 To use the web API, you must have an "API Key".
 This is a string.
 It must be sent with every request to the web API.
 Follow the "Get an API Key" link in the middle of the page.
 You can use a College or personal email address.
-It will display the API key, and also send it to your email address.
+It will display your API key, and also send it to your email address.

 <br>